GroundCTL2MajorTom/pocs/dlink_DI8004W.md

 The DI-8004W is a certified router for internet behavior management.
-There are two command execution vulnerability in its jhttpd's msp_info_htm function and upgrade_filter.asp.
+There are two command execution vulnerability in its jhttpd's msp_info_htm function and upgrade_filter_asp.

 affect version: